 1.Used Underwear: Nope.
 Just NOPE.
 I don’t care how broke you are, that is just nasty.

-4. Personal Hygiene Products.
-I’ve always been stumped when I see other sellers selling half-empty bottles of shampoo and slightly used make-up.
+4. Used Personal Hygiene Products.
+I’ve always been stumped when I see other sellers selling half-empty bottles of shampoo and slightly used makeup.
 I will spare you the germs and bacteria speech and instead suggest you give it a quiet “burial at sea” (flush).

 5. Adult Movies: OK…that’s just ALL I got to say about THAT.
 This is a family show, folks.

-8. Drop Side Cribs: There have been many, many recalls of drop-side cribs in the past.
+8. Drop-Side Cribs: There have been numerous recalls of drop-side cribs in the past.
 The U.S. Consumer Product Safety Commission reports:

 If you have a drop-side crib, check the Consumer Product Safety Commission’s list of crib recalls.

 9. Child Car Seats.
-Sure, these can get a little pricey, but it’s a child’s safety we are talking about here.
-I would say to not sell your child’s outgrown car seat unless you know for sure there have been no recalls on it.
+Yes, these can be a little pricey, but it’s a child’s safety we’re talking about here.
+I would say not to sell your child’s outgrown car seat unless you know for sure there have been no recalls on it.
 Check the Consumer Product Safety Commission’s list of car seat recalls.

-10. Dusty Stuff: Unless it’s a Rembrandt or vase from the Ming Dynasty, most people are not going to want your dust coated items.
+10. Dusty Stuff: Unless it’s a Rembrandt or a vase from the Ming Dynasty, most people won’t want your dust-coated items.

 11. Stained Leather Coats: I’ve seen sellers tell some unsuspecting garage-saler, “It shouldn’t cost much to clean…” I call B.S. on that one.
-Leather can cost almost as much to dry clean as the original price of the item.
+Leather can cost almost as much to dry clean as the item’s original price.

 12. Moldy items: YES, I have seen that at garage sales before.
-One time I question a woman having a yard sale about the obvious mold evidence on a hat.
-Her response.
+One time, I questioned a woman having a yard sale about the obvious mold evidence on a hat—her response.
 “I washed it.
-It’s clean mold”… Moving on now.
+It’s clean, mold.”
+Moving on now.

-13. Outdated Technology: If you know it’s outdated and unusable, and are selling it anyway, then that’s just plain shady.
+13. Outdated Technology: If you know it’s outdated and unusable, and you’re still selling it anyway, that’s just plain shady.